jistjoalal/binary-div-regex/README.md

 - The 1 remaining edge is our horrendously long RE
 - We do some basic RE simplification to minimize RE compilation time
 - We reach some higher order k's by combining REs of lower order k's that do not share a common divisor
+- Order of state removal and parenthesis simplification are the most important factors for performance

 ## Getting Started w/ Tests